huntermhopkins/data-analysis-projects/Gunner Evaluation/README.md

 ```
 </details>

 The model summary shows that each variable is significant to the model based on their low p-values.
-However, the model's adjusted $R{2}$ is very low at 0.1235.
+However, the model's adjusted R-squared is very low at 0.1235.
 This means that the model can only account for 12.35% of the variability in the data.
-The low adjusted $R{2}$ combined with the significant variables tells me that the variables selected have predictive power, but more variables need to be included in the model to improve accuracy.
+The low adjusted R-squared combined with the significant variables tells me that the variables selected have predictive power, but more variables need to be included in the model to improve accuracy.

 <details>
-<summary>Show/Hide VIF</summary>
+<summary>Show/Hide Model Summary</summary>
 <br>

 ```